thruthesky/super_library/docs/user.md

-# Verifying user
+# Verification

-- The user document in Firestore has a special field named `verified` to check if the user has verified or not.
+- Super library users a special field named `verified` from user document to check if the user has verified or not.
-- This `verified` field is for noting that if the user has verified with his phone number, or uploading the ID card and admin proves it, or you can set up any logic to prove the verification of users.
+- This `verified` field is for noting that if the user has verified.
+If the user has verified himself, save `true` value to this field.
+Otherwise it can be false or not existing.
-    - Save `true` value to this field if the user has verified.
+- But how the app should verify a user's identity?
+    - It's up to you how you build the logic.
+You may do so by doing some combination of phone sign-in, and social login, and uploading the ID card.
+    - As long as the user follows the verification login, save `true` to `verified` field.